Phylliida/mamba_interp/Hooked Mamba Readme.md

 C           = self.hook_C(C) # [B,L,N]
 ```

+### What is `W_delta_1`, `W_B`, and `W_C`?

+In the original implementation, all three of these are put into one matrix called `x_proj`.
+In our implementation, we split this apart into those three matrices (this is numerically equivalent).

 ### `blocks.{layer}.hook_h.{position} : [B,E,N]`

 The hidden state of the ssm after processing token at position {position}

+Note, there is a seperate hook for each position.

-For example, `blocks.3.hook_h.2` is the hidden state after processing the 0th token, 1th token, and 2nd token.
+For example, `blocks.3.hook_h.2` is a hook for the hidden state after processing the 0th token, 1th token, and 2nd token.

 You can use this just like any other hook, see Activation Patching for an example of patching on `hook_h` at a specific position in the sequence.